New Jersey School of Architecture

 Accredited by: The National Architectural Accrediting Board.

 The New Jersey School of Architecture educates students to assume positions of responsibility and leadership in the architectural profession and in developing areas of opportunity in technology and community design related to the discipline of architecture.
-An emphasis on studio design in the curriculum is reinforced by courses in history, building science and social concerns.
+An emphasis on studio design in the curriculum is reinforced by required courses in history, building science, professional practice and social concerns.
 A diverse faculty brings its expertise to bear on issues of architecture, technology and culture and challenges students to prepare for their productive years as practitioners, scholars and researchers.
-The architecture program builds on the strengths of a technological university with its extensive capacity in computer graphics while emphasizing design directed toward the traditional human-centered values of architecture.
+The architecture program builds on the strengths of a top-tier Research University with its long history in computer graphics while emphasizing design directed toward the traditional human-centered values of architecture.

 Alcala, Jose M., University Lecturer

 Bess, Mark E., University Lecturer